RallyApps/getting-started/env-setup/README.md

 ## Hello World

-If you haven't yet cloned the Getting Started repository let's do that now:
+If you haven't yet cloned the Getting Started repository let's do that now.
+Note you can put it anywhere you store your coding projects- in the example command below it's in the ~/projects directory:

 `git clone https://github.com/RallyApps/getting-started ~/projects/getting-started`